top of page

 16.15 - Welcome talk from your hosts, Amanda and James.
 This will cover practical and domestic arrangements for the week

 17.30 - First group workshop.
-Your tutor will introduce herself and outline plans for the week.
+Your tutor will introduce himself and outline plans for the week.

 19.00 - Dinner